tinmanmusicman-ops/ChatGPT/ai-bots/Thermostats/Web/dashboard_operator_manual.txt

 - status label: `#chart-history-status`
 - list: `#chart-history-list`

-Behavior:

-- archive list is built by `renderArchiveList()` and includes:
+### How to use it (explicit actions)
+- Open the history list using the history UI on the page.
-  - a month picker (last 12 months)
+- Choose a month from the month picker (last 12 months).
-  - day entries for the selected month
+- Click a day entry to load it.

+### What happens when used
+- Archive list is built by `renderArchiveList()`.
-- selecting a day:
+- Selecting a day:
   - closes the history panel
-  - schedules a tape animation and then loads the day (`scheduleArchiveLoadWithTapeRules(slug)`)
+  - schedules tape animation and loads the day (`scheduleArchiveLoadWithTapeRules(slug)`)

-### 5.9 Transport panel (deck + day/month stepping)

-Elements:

-- panel: `#transport-panel`
-- deck: `#transport-deck`
-- step mode radios: `#transport-step-month` / `#transport-step-day`
-- nav container: `#transport-nav` (JS injects buttons here)

-Behavior:

-- clicking the panel toggles the history list (unless you clicked on an interactive element inside)
-- injected nav buttons:
-  - `#archive-prev` / `#archive-next` (created by JS)
-  - behavior depends on transport step mode (day vs month)

-### 5.10 Keyboard shortcuts

-Handled by `bindArchiveKeyboardShortcuts()`:

-- `ArrowLeft`: navigate back (day/month, or hour stepping when TV step mode is “Time”)
-- `ArrowRight`: navigate forward
-- In TV mode:
-  - `Escape`: exits TV mode

-### 5.11 Quick answer: “What do the charts do?”

-- **History chart:** shows the thermostat timeline for the loaded day; you can hover/pin points to change what the cards show, and use the step buttons to move through time points.
-- **Usage chart:** summarizes runtime totals across multiple days; clicking a bar loads the day behind that bar.
+### What does NOT change (state preservation)
+- Opening/closing the list does not load data until you select a day.

+### Caveats or limitations
+- If a selected day’s JSON is missing (404), that day can be removed from the list (section 6).

 ---

-## 6. Click & Double-Click Behavior (Global Rules)

-### 6.1 Double-click enters/exits TV mode

-- double-click main chart (`#history-chart`) OR usage chart (`#usage-slot-chart`) -> enter TV mode
-- double-click while in TV mode -> exit TV mode
+## 9. Keyboard Shortcuts
+[tags: keyboard, shortcuts, arrows, left, right, escape, tv]

+### What this is
+Keyboard navigation is handled by `bindArchiveKeyboardShortcuts()`.

+### How to use it (explicit actions)
+- `ArrowLeft`: navigate back (day/month, or hour stepping when TV step mode is “Time”).
+- `ArrowRight`: navigate forward.
-- `Escape` exits TV mode
+- `Escape`: exits TV mode.

-### 6.2 Axis click swaps charts (special click zone)

-The UI treats clicks in the X-axis label area as “swap charts”:

-- clicking below the chart area boundary can swap which chart appears in the TV frame vs usage slot (`applyChartSwap(...)`)
+### What happens when used
+- Navigation triggers the same archive and stepping logic used by on-screen controls.

+### What does NOT change (state preservation)
+- Keyboard shortcuts do not introduce additional actions beyond the documented UI controls.

+### Caveats or limitations
+- Keyboard shortcuts apply while the dashboard page has focus.

 ---

-## 7. Display Modes

-### 7.1 Small mode

-Default.
-Most components visible.

-### 7.2 TV mode

-Enabled by adding `tv-mode` to `<body>`.

-In TV mode, CSS hides many small-mode elements and shows TV overlays/bottom bar.
+## 10. Chart Swap (Special Click Zone)
+[tags: swap, charts swapped, x-axis, axis, click zone, title click]

+### What this is
+The UI supports swapping which chart appears in the TV frame vs the usage slot.

+### How to use it (explicit actions)
+- Click the usage panel title (`#usage-slot .title`) to swap charts.
+- In TV mode, clicking the X-axis label area can swap charts (`applyChartSwap(...)`).

+### What happens when used
+- Swapping changes which chart is mounted where (TV frame vs usage slot).

+### What does NOT change (state preservation)
+- Swapping charts does not load a different archive day.
+- Exiting TV mode restores the swap state that was active before TV mode (section 7).

+### Caveats or limitations
+- The “axis click swaps charts” behavior is a special click zone; it is not a general click anywhere on the chart.

 ---

+## 11. Embedded Help Chat (In-Dashboard)
+[tags: help, chat, documentation, manual, ask, question]

+### What this is
+The dashboard includes an embedded help chat panel backed by a local API.
+The help chat answers questions using only this manual’s text.

+Core elements:

+- **Open button:** `#help-chat-toggle` (“Help Chat”)
+- **Panel:** `#help-chat-panel`
+- **Close:** `#help-chat-close` (×)
+- **Messages container:** `#help-chat-messages`
+- **Input:** `#help-chat-input`
+- **Submit:** `#help-chat-form` / `#help-chat-send`

+### How to use it (explicit actions)
+- Click “Help Chat” to open the panel.
+- Type a question (or a keyword) and click “Send”.

+### What happens when used
+- The UI sends `POST` to the backend endpoint defined by `#help-chat-panel[data-endpoint]`.
+- Payload includes `{ question, state }` where `state` includes view mode, chart swap state, archive slug, pinned selection, and enabled modes.

+### What does NOT change (state preservation)
+- Opening/closing the help chat does not navigate away from the dashboard.

+### Caveats or limitations
+- Help answers must be grounded only in this manual.
+If the manual does not contain the requested information, the help system must not invent an answer.

+---

-## 8. State & Persistence (What is remembered)
+## 12. State & Persistence (What is remembered)

-### 8.1 Local storage key

-The UI persists state to:
+[tags: state, saved, remember, persistence, localstorage, settings, modes]

+### What this is
+Some UI state is persisted in browser `localStorage` under:

 - `localStorage["thermostatDashboard.ui.v1"]`

+### How to use it (explicit actions)
+- Make a selection (pin a point) and/or toggle datasets; these can persist across reloads.

-### 8.2 What is saved
+### What happens when used
 Saved in `saveUiState()`:

 - pinned point index (when available)
 - pinned hour label (used for matching after archive loads)
 - enabled dataset modes (`enabledModes`)

-### 8.3 What happens on archive load

 When loading a new archive:

 - the UI tries to restore your pinned selection by matching the saved pinned hour label to the new day’s labels
 - if a pending pin index is specified (edge-wrapping behavior), it applies that instead

+### What does NOT change (state preservation)
+- Persistence affects UI defaults; it does not modify the underlying archive files.

+### Caveats or limitations
+- Only the listed items are documented as saved.

 ---

-## 9. Help Chat Contract (No hallucinations)

-The embedded help chat must follow these rules:

-- Answers must be grounded only in this manual’s text.
-- If a behavior is not described in this manual, it must not be explained by the help chat.
-- If this manual does not contain the requested information, the response must be:

-`That information is not available in the documentation.`

----

-## 10. Function Reference (Operator-Relevant)
+## 13. Function Reference (Operator-Relevant)

-### 10.1 Python generator (Dashboard.py)

-The Python script generates the HTML and may also stage/commit/push generated artifacts depending on configuration.
+[tags: functions, reference, code, dashboard.py, dashboard_client.js]

+### What this is
+This section maps operator-visible behaviors to the key functions involved.

+### How to use it (explicit actions)
+- Use this section when you need to verify what code path a control triggers.

+### What happens when used
-Key outputs:
+Key outputs (generator):

 - `ai-bots/Temp/dashboard.html` (temp build output)
 - `ai-bots/Thermostats/Web/dashboard_public.html` (published copy)
 - `ai-bots/Thermostats/Web/chart hist/<YYYY-MM-DD>.{html,json}` (archive snapshots)
 - `ai-bots/Thermostats/Web/dashboard_data.json` (latest payload)

-### 10.2 JavaScript UI (dashboard_client.js)

-Primary operator-facing functions:
+Primary operator-facing JavaScript functions:

 - `applyDashboardData(data, slugHint)` — replace payload and redraw UI
 - `loadDashboardData(slug)` — fetch an archive JSON payload